hamzaelhajjam01/content-gravity-seo/docs/usage.md

-Usage Guide – Content Gravity SEO
+# Usage Guide – Content Gravity SEO

-This guide explains how to use Content Gravity SEO to improve content quality and internal linking structure on your WordPress site.
+This guide explains how to use **Content Gravity SEO** to improve content quality and internal linking structure on your WordPress site.

+---

-1. Getting Started
+## 1. Getting Started

 After activating the plugin, navigate to:

-WordPress Admin → Content Gravity
+**WordPress Admin → Content Gravity**

-You do not need to configure any settings before using the plugin.
+No initial configuration is required.
 The Content Analyzer works out of the box.

+---

-2. Overview Dashboard
+## 2. Overview Dashboard

-The Overview page provides a high-level summary of your site’s SEO health.
+The **Overview** page provides a high-level summary of your site’s SEO health.

 You may see:

-Average content optimization score
+- Average content optimization score

-Number of weak or under-optimized posts
+- Number of weak or under-optimized posts

-Internal link statistics
+- Internal link statistics

-Link authority (Link Juice) distribution
+- Internal authority (Link Juice) distribution

-This page is designed to help you decide what to optimize first, not to replace detailed analysis.
+This page is designed to help you decide **what to optimize first**, not to replace detailed analysis.

+---

-3. Content Analyzer (Main Workflow)
+## 3. Content Analyzer (Main Workflow)

-The Content Analyzer is the primary workspace of the plugin.
+The **Content Analyzer** is the primary workspace of the plugin.

-3.1 Analyzer List View
+### 3.1 Analyzer List View

 Go to:

-Content Gravity → Content Analyzer
+**Content Gravity → Content Analyzer**

 You will see a table listing all posts and pages with:

-Optimization score (A–F)
+- Optimization score (A–F)

-Word count
+- Word count

-Internal link count
+- Internal link count

-Optimization status
+- Optimization status

 Use this list to quickly identify weak or under-optimized content.

-Click Optimize on any post to open the Optimization Workspace.
+Click **Optimize** on any post to open the Optimization Workspace.

+---

-4. Optimization Workspace (Single Post)
+## 4. Optimization Workspace (Single Post)

 This page is where most optimization work happens.

-4.1 Metrics Sidebar
+### 4.1 Metrics Sidebar

 The sidebar displays:

-Overall optimization score
+- Overall optimization score

-Word count
+- Word count

-Heading structure (H2 / H3 usage)
+- Heading structure (H2 / H3 usage)

-Readability (approximate)
+- Readability (approximate)

-Link summary
+- Link summary

 These metrics update when the content is refreshed or reanalyzed.

+---

-4.2 Focus Keywords
+### 4.2 Focus Keywords

-You can define one or more focus keywords for the post.
+You can define one or more **focus keywords** for the post.

 The analyzer checks whether these keywords appear in:

-Title
+- The post title

-Headings
+- Headings

-Content body
+- Content body

 This helps guide on-page optimization.

+---

-4.3 Optimization Checklist
+### 4.3 Optimization Checklist

-The Optimization Checklist (Live) shows:
+The **Optimization Checklist (Live)** shows:

-Completed SEO elements
+- Completed SEO elements

-Missing or weak elements
+- Missing or weak elements

-Examples:
+Examples include:

-Missing internal links
+- Missing internal links

-Low word count
+- Low word count

-Poor heading structure
+- Poor heading structure

-This checklist is advisory and does not modify content automatically.
+The checklist is advisory and does not modify content automatically.

+---

-5. Internal Link Opportunities
+## 5. Internal Link Opportunities

-Inside the Optimization Workspace, you may see an Internal Link Opportunities panel.
+Inside the Optimization Workspace, you may see an **Internal Link Opportunities** panel.

-What this does
+### What this does

-Suggests relevant internal pages you can link to
+- Suggests relevant internal pages you can link to

-Suggestions are based on relevance and internal authority
+- Suggestions are based on relevance and internal authority

-No links are inserted automatically without confirmation
+- No links are inserted automatically without confirmation

-Inserting a link
+### Inserting a link

-Click Preview Link to review the suggestion
+1. Click **Preview Link** to review the suggestion

-Click Insert Link to add it to the content
+2. Click **Insert Link** to add it to the content

-Editor compatibility
+### Editor compatibility

-✅ Classic Editor
+- ✅ Classic Editor

-✅ Gutenberg (Block Editor)
+- ✅ Gutenberg (Block Editor)

-❌ Elementor (automatic insertion disabled)
+- ❌ Elementor (automatic insertion disabled)

-When Elementor content is detected, the plugin shows a notice and disables automatic insertion to prevent layout issues.
+When Elementor content is detected, the plugin displays a notice and disables automatic insertion to prevent layout issues.

+---

-6. Internal Linking Overview
+## 6. Internal Linking Overview

 Go to:

-Content Gravity → Internal Linking
+**Content Gravity → Internal Linking**

 Here you can:

-Scan internal links across the site
+- Scan internal links across the site

-Recalculate internal authority scores
+- Recalculate internal authority scores

-View orphan pages (no incoming links)
+- View orphan pages (pages with no incoming internal links)

-View low-authority pages
+- View low-authority pages

-Orphan Pages
+### Orphan Pages
 Pages with zero internal incoming links.
 These pages are often invisible to internal navigation and should be linked.

-Low Authority Pages
+### Low Authority Pages
 Pages with few or weak internal links.
 They may benefit from links from stronger pages.

+---

-7. Link Juice (Internal Authority)
+## 7. Link Juice (Internal Authority)

-Link Juice is an internal authority estimation metric.
+Link Juice is an **internal authority estimation metric**.

-What it represents
+### What it represents

-How internal links distribute authority across your site
+- How internal links distribute authority across your site

-Inspired by PageRank-style calculations
+- Inspired by PageRank-style calculations

-What it is NOT
+### What it is NOT

-It is not a Google ranking signal
+- It is not a Google ranking signal

-It does not guarantee ranking improvements
+- It does not guarantee ranking improvements

-Use Link Juice as guidance, not as an absolute metric.
+Use Link Juice as **guidance**, not as an absolute metric.

+---

-8. Table of Contents (TOC)
+## 8. Table of Contents (TOC)

 Content Gravity can automatically generate a Table of Contents for posts.

-Features
+### Features

-Based on H1–H6 headings
+- Generated from H1–H6 headings

-Boxed or in-content display
+- Boxed or in-content display

-Optional collapse toggle
+- Optional collapse toggle

-Gutenberg TOC block available
+- Gutenberg TOC block available

-Configuration
+### Configuration
 Go to:

-Content Gravity → Settings → TOC
+**Content Gravity → Settings → TOC**

 You can:

-Choose heading levels to include
+- Choose heading levels to include

-Select TOC position
+- Select the TOC position

-Enable or disable collapse
+- Enable or disable collapse

-The TOC system is designed to be stable and theme-safe.
+The TOC system is designed to be **stable and theme-safe**.

+---

-9. Tools & Maintenance
+## 9. Tools & Maintenance

 Go to:

-Content Gravity → Tools
+**Content Gravity → Tools**

 Available tools:

-Rebuild internal link index
+- Rebuild internal link index

-Recalculate authority scores
+- Recalculate authority scores

-Import / Export plugin settings
+- Import / Export plugin settings

 These tools are manual by design and do not run automatically in the background.

+---

-10. Best Practices
+## 10. Best Practices

-Optimize content manually using the Analyzer recommendations
+- Optimize content manually using the Analyzer recommendations

-Use internal link suggestions thoughtfully
+- Use internal link suggestions thoughtfully

-Avoid excessive linking
+- Avoid excessive internal linking

-Rebuild the link index after major content changes
+- Rebuild the link index after major content changes

-Treat authority scores as directional insights
+- Treat authority scores as directional insights

+---

-11. Known Limitations
+## 11. Known Limitations

-Automatic content insertion is not supported for Elementor
+- Automatic content insertion is not supported for Elementor

-Bulk automatic internal linking is not enabled in v1
+- Bulk automatic internal linking is not enabled in v1

-Readability analysis is approximate
+- Readability analysis is approximate

-Link Juice is an estimation metric
+- Link Juice is an estimation metric

-These limitations exist to ensure content safety and stability.
+These limitations exist to ensure **content safety and stability**.

+---

-12. Support
+## 12. Support

 Support is available via:

-CodeCanyon comments
+- CodeCanyon comments

-GitHub Issues (bug reports only)
+- GitHub Issues (bug reports only)

+---

-End of Usage Guide
+_End of Usage Guide_